Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 • Assessing the appropriateness of the design and implementation of the Company's controls over the assessment of litigations and completeness of disclosures.

-• Testing the supporting documentation for the positions taken by the management, conducting meetings with in-house legal counsel and/or legal team and reviewing the minutes of Board and subcommittee, to confirm the operating effectiveness of these controls.
+• Examining the supporting documentation for the positions taken by the management, correspondence from in-house legal counsel and/or legal team and reviewing the minutes of Board and subcommittee, to confirm the operating effectiveness of these controls.

 • Review of assumptions used in the evaluation of potential risk and tax risks performed by the legal and tax department of the Company considering the legal precedence and other rulings in similar cases.